mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.3/overview_concepts/dispatch-ci/index.md

 # Configuration Format

 Dispatch supports several different configuration formats for you to choose from.
-Choose the format that you are most comfortable with.
+Choose the format with which you are most comfortable.

 By default, the `cue` configuration format is used.
 However, at the top of your `Dispatchfile`, you can declare the `Dispatchfile` format using a shebang syntax, for example: